- As a foreign architect applying through the foreign architect path to NCARB certification, does the AXP reporting requirement apply to me?

 - What is a NAAB-accredited program?

-The National Architectural Accrediting Board (NAAB) evaluates and accredits architecture programs in the United States.
+The National Architectural Accrediting Board (NAAB) evaluates and accredits architecture programs.
 A NAAB-accredited program offers a professional degree in architecture that meets the education requirement for licensure in all 55 U.S. jurisdictions.

 - What countries does NCARB have mutual recognition arrangements with?

 NCARB currently has agreements to facilitate reciprocal licensure with Australia, Canada, Mexico, and New Zealand.
 Learn more about our mutual recognition arrangements.